igor-makarov/IsSwiftLikeRust/features/generics-static-types.md

 ### Opaque types

-To avoid typing out long generic type signatures, Swift allows using the `some` keyword as syntactic sugar.
+To avoid typing out long generic type signatures, Swift allows using the `some` keyword as a shorthand.

-This is called "opaque types" and is possible in several contexts:
+This concept is called an "opaque type": the type is still concrete in this case, and is inferred at compile-time from the context.

+Using opaque types is possible in several contexts:
  * function result types ([SE-0244] - Opaque Result Types, Swift 5.1)
- * type parameters of types  ([SE-0328] - Structural opaque result types, Swift 5.7)
  * function parameters ([SE-0341] - Opaque Parameter Declarations, Swift 5.7)
+ * type parameters within types ([SE-0328] - Structural opaque result types, Swift 5.7)

 The same function as above, with opaque types (Swift 5.7):